BlockBeatsOfficial/RSS/README.md

 https://api.theblockbeats.news/v1/open-api/home-xml

-Makes it easier for you to access Web3 information via BlockBeats RSS subscriptions . （Legacy version, please refer to the RSS-v2 repository.）
+Makes it easier for you to access Web3 information via BlockBeats RSS subscriptions . （This is an older version.
+Please refer to the RSS-v2 repository.）

 # RSS document